Information for International Students with Children

-Is there insurance coverage for me and my child?
+Is there insurance coverage for my child and me?

 Some students have retained their medical insurance from their home country because they are still covered while studying in the U.S. However, should you decide to buy U.S. insurance, brochures are available at the international office on our campus.
 The student is responsible for finding a carrier and a plan.

 Are there any health-care facilities on campus and at what cost to parents with a child or children?

 There are health-care facilities available to students on campus; however, there are no services available for children.

 What meal plans are available for parents with children and does the menu accommodate children?

 There is no formal arrangement for meal plans which include your child.
 However, students' meal plans may have up to 3 guest passes which may be used for an occasional meal on campus.
 In addition, individual meals can always be purchased for breakfast, lunch, and/or dinner.
 The individual meal charges are very reasonable in the College dining hall.